remix-run/remix/docs/api/conventions.md

 </details>

-You can also create layout routes **without adding segments to the URL** by prepending the directory and associated route file with `__`.
+You can also create layout routes **without adding segments to the URL** by prepending the directory and associated parent route file with double underscores: `__`.

 For example, all of your marketing pages could share a layout rendered in `app/routes/__marketing.tsx` as the layout, and those routes would go in the `app/routes/__marketing/` directory.
 A route `app/routes/__marketing/product.tsx` would be accessible at the `/product` URL.

+<docs-warning>Be careful, pathless layout routes introduce the possibility of URL conflicts</docs-warning>

 #### Dot Delimeters